mike99mac/nagios-doc/README.md

 # Installing Apache and Nagios
-This documents installing Apache v2.4.52 and Debian v4.5.1 on Ubuntu Desktop v22.04 on a Raspberry Pi 4.
+This document describes how to install Apache v2.4.52 and Debian v4.5.1 on Ubuntu Desktop v22.04 running on a ARM architecture Raspberry Pi 4.

 ## Prepare the server
 To prepare for installations of Apache and Nagios, perform the following steps.